 About Senator Ryan:

-Scott Ryan was elected to the Australian Senate as a Liberal Senator for Victoria at the 2007 federal election.
+Scott Ryan was elected as a Liberal Senator for Victoria at the 2007 federal election.
 He was re-elected in 2013 and again in 2016.

-From February 2016 to July 2016, Senator Ryan served as Minister for Vocational Education and Skills and Deputy Manager of Government Business in the Senate.
+He previously served as Minister for Vocational Education and Skills and Deputy Manager of Government Business in the Senate between February and August 2016, and as Assistant Cabinet Secretary from September 2015 to February 2016.

 Senator Ryan was a member of the shadow ministry from 2010 to 2013, serving as Shadow Parliamentary Secretary for Small Business and Fair Competition.

-Senator Ryan has previously been a member of numerous Senate and Joint Parliamentary committees, including chair of the Senate Standing Committee on Finance and Public Administration.
+Senator Ryan has previously been a member of numerous Senate and Joint Parliamentary committees, including serving as Chair of the Senate Standing Committee on Finance and Public Administration.

 He graduated from St Kevin’s College and went on to complete a Bachelor of Arts with First Class Honours at the University of Melbourne.